Slip Disc: Non-Surgical Options That Work

 Bed Rest, Medication & Spinal Disc Issues

-Commonly prescribed treatments for slipped discs include medication and bed rest.
-Unfortunately, these approaches often contribute to the worsening of spinal disc issues.
-Recent research highlights that prolonged bed rest is not an effective solution; instead, staying active and engaging in exercise are better strategies to address neck discomfort.
 Resting for extended periods weakens the spinal and core muscles, making recovery more difficult.
-Therefore, the best course of action is to seek targeted care that addresses the root cause of the problem, available at our centers.
+Therefore, the recommended course of action is to seek targeted care that addresses the root cause of the problem, available at our centers.

 Causes of Neck Discomfort and Slipped Discs

 Research shows that the most common cause of slipped discs is mechanical dysfunction, including damage to the physical structures of the spine.
 These dysfunctions can arise from aging, ligament sprains, muscle strains, spinal disc damage, hypertrophy of the ligamentum flavum, facet joint arthritis, or spinal bone spurs (facet hypertrophy).
-If left untreated, these conditions can worsen and lead to neurological symptoms, which can be more distressing and disabling.
-Timely care is crucial, as the longer the issue persists, the more challenging it becomes to address.